Qin Shen & University of Northampton:

 I only speak with them during class.
 However, I am pretty sure that they are willing to meet any students in need outside of class.

 How is the course assessed, and do you have any tips for completing assignments/assessments?

 My course is assessed by both written assignments and exam.
 Exam normally constitutes multiple choice questions with short answers.
-We will usually receive an assignment in the middle of the term and complete a written exam at the end of the term.
-My tip for completing assignments is that always seek help with your assignment if you need.
+We usually receive an assignment in the middle of the term and complete a written exam at the end of the term.
+My tip for completing assignments is to seek help when needed..
 The tutors and academic librarians are more than willing to give their time to support us.
 Also, be consistent in your studies and never prepare for exam at the last minute.

 How will this course help you with your career goals?
 Are the modules relevant?

 The modules help students develop critical thinking.
 This is helped by the fact that tutors like to ask questions in class and guide students to think and come up with the answer themselves.
 Most importantly, tutors are willing to accept a wide range of opinions, not just expecting a single, specific opinion.

 Qin Shen’s experience in University of Northampton

 What extra-curricular activities are you involved with? (i.e. sports, volunteering, societies)

 I am involved in the law society.
 I also regularly attend jiu jitsu trainings organised by the club.
 Sports and societies in UON is fantastic and most importantly free.